 Thermal sensors improve productivity by helping to limit the spread of illness.
 Biometric clocks with thermal sensors detect the temperature of employees clocking in and out, providing a seamless, non-invasive solution for regular health screening.
 Fewer sick employees mean improved productivity.

-Our new Genesis Series is a touchless, "full-featured" time clock that will help you gain greater control over productivity and provide the accuracy needed in your business operations.
-With facial recognition biometric time clocks like the Genesis Series Time Clock, you can automate your company's timekeeping, attendance tracking, job costing, benefit administration, labor scheduling, data collection, and access control.
+TCP offers a "full-featured" biometric time clock that will help you gain greater control over productivity and provide the accuracy needed in your business operations.
+Our biometric time clocks, you can securely automate your company's timekeeping, attendance tracking, job costing, benefit administration, labor scheduling, data collection, and access control with a quick scan of a fingerprint.

-The Genesis Series eliminates paper timesheets, which are the root of most payroll nightmares.
+TimeClock Plus eliminates the need for paper timesheets, which are the root of most payroll nightmares.
 Employees enter data at an electronic data terminal using a magnetic stripe, bar code, or biometric technology.
 Optional PC entry is available, along with timesheet submittals for exempt employees.
 Its software collects these transactions, and your pay rules are applied automatically, consistently, and impartially.

 - Job Costing & Validation,